DayuanTan/AI-TensorFlow-Blockchain-Certificate/Information Systems Auditing, Controls and Assurance/Module2/test.md

 Question 6
 What is “Substantive Testing”?

-0 / 1 point

-Audit procedure to understand and review whether the internal controls are well designed and being effectively followed x
+Audit procedure to understand and review whether the internal controls are well designed and being effectively followed

 Audit procedure to check whether there is proposal internal policy and procedure are implemented

-Audit procedure to collect evidence and evaluate the integrity of detail data, programming code and/or change requests
+x Audit procedure to collect evidence and evaluate the integrity of detail data, programming code and/or change requests

 Audit procedure to observe the users' system behaviors in a system